 Alpe d’Huez offers access to one of Europe’s largest ski areas and has slopes to suit all levels.
 There are lots of nursery slopes for beginners and easy blue and green runs close to the resort centre.
 There are also lots of choices for those who want a break from skiing, with a large aprés ski scene, an outdoor swimming pool and an ice skating rink.

 Transfer time: 2 hours 15 minutes from Chambery

 This purpose built resort offers a great lift system, close to most of the hotels, with virtually no queues.
 It is one of Italy’s highest resorts so gets plenty of sunshine and has a great snow record.
 The short runs are perfect for beginners but there is also a natural ice rink and skidoo runs if you fancy trying something a little different.
-There are plenty of shops, bars and restaurants to choose from and very reasonably priced too.
+There are plenty of shops, bars and restaurants to choose from, all reasonably priced too.

 Transfer time: 2 hours 45 minutes from Verona

-Another excellent choice for first time skiers.
-The mix of nursery slopes, excellent ski school and a 425km ski area has made it one of France’s most popular ski resorts.
+La Plagne is another excellent choice for first time skiers.
+The mix of nursery slopes, excellent ski school and a 425km ski area has made it one of France’s most popular ski resorts for beginners.
 Made up of various villages, La Plagne offers something for everyone.
-Plagne Centre has plenty of shops bars and restaurants, although accommodation is limited here, so early booking is advisable!
+Plagne Centre has plenty of shops bars and restaurants, although accommodation is limited here, so early booking is advisable.